deephealthproject/use-case-pipelines/README.md

     1. SKIN_LESION_SEGMENTATION ([default settings](https://github.com/deephealthproject/use-case-pipelines/blob/91a7b58904811fc475cdf61b4ade04c33fc085ae/cpp/skin_lesion_segmentation.cpp#L122)) trains the neural network loading the dataset (images and their ground truth masks) in batches for the segmentation task.
     1. PNEUMOTHORAX_SEGMENTATION ([default settings](https://github.com/deephealthproject/use-case-pipelines/blob/91a7b58904811fc475cdf61b4ade04c33fc085ae/cpp/pneumothorax_segmentation.cpp#L219)) trains the neural network loading the dataset (images and their ground truth masks) in batches with a custom function for this specific segmentation task.
     1. KIDNEY_SEGMENTATION ([default settings](https://github.com/deephealthproject/use-case-pipelines/blob/bd70e0ce905f368de846098388e7da9ab4126e98/cpp/kidney_segmentation.cpp#L191)) trains the neural network loading the dataset (images and their ground truth masks), dividing them in slices with a custom function for this specific segmentation task.
+    1. KIDNEY_CLASSIFICATION ([default settings](https://github.com/deephealthproject/use-case-pipelines/blob/8632351989c0279b1f4339a2b4d1d2fa343a422b/cpp/kidney_classification.cpp#L205)) trains the neural network loading the dataset (DICOM images and their labels), and calculate the metrics aggregating the predictions for each patient.
 - Inference:
     1. To perform only inference the `--skip_train` option has to be provided, and you will most likely want to provide a checkpoint with weights from a previous training process as well with the `--checkpoint` option.
 See [Pretrained models](#pretrained-models) section for checkpoints.